Neighbours claim a “smelly” Aberdeen takeaway means they can’t even hang out their washing on the line.

 The Cornhill Road eatery is just across the road from Aberdeen Royal Infirmary, and surrounded by houses.

-Why did the cafe need to go before planning?
+Why did cafe need permission to sell takeaways?

 The cafe is one of three shop units built in the 1930s, and a long-established Chinese takeaway is just one door down.

-Aberdeen City Council placed two conditions on the cafe back in 2012.
+And Aberdeen City Council placed some conditions on the cafe back in 2012 when giving it the go-ahead to open.

 The first restricted it from frying food to prevent any “nuisance” to the neighbourhood from cooking smells.